concoctionfactory/work-flow-frontend/README.md

 ## UserFlow

-> uers can try the site in demo mode by using demo mode or sign up and log in
+> users can try the site in demo mode by using demo mode or sign up and log in
-> users are then directed to the home page where all the boards can be seen, new boards can be added here, click on a board bring user to board page
+> users are then directed to the home page where all the boards can be seen, new boards can be added here, clicking on a board brings the user to the board page
 > users can new lists and cards on the board page

 ## Tech